den747/datacurator-filetree/README.md

 # filetree
 A FileTree for r/datacurator

-Hello and Welcome to the [r/datacurator](https://reddit.com/r/datacurator) filetree repository.
+Hello and Welcome to the [r/datacurator](https://reddit.com/r/datacurator) and [r/datahoarder](https://reddit.com/r/datahoarder) filetree repository.

 We aim to create a unified filetree for all kinds of data.